sgelb/impositioner/README.md

 ### Features

 - simple to print and sort
-- automatic calculation of signature length (can be overwritten)
+- automatic or manual setting of signature length
-- n-up imposition, e.g A6 booklet on A4 paper
+- n-up imposition, e.g for printing an A6 booklet on A4 paper

 ### Limitations